theonize/Currier/Studies/How to Study Your Bible/writing.md

 # Writing

-There are three styles of writing you will need when studying:
+There are three styles of writing you will need to employ when studying:
 - Narrative
 - Explanatory
 - Teaching